eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 There are four possible values:

 * ``PREALLOCATED_MEMORY_MODE``: This option sets the size to the maximum of each data type.
 It produces the largest memory footprint but the smallest allocation count.
 * ``PREALLOCATED_WITH_REALLOC_MEMORY_MODE``: This option set the size to the default for each data type and it requires reallocation when a bigger message arrives.
 It produces a lower memory footprint at the expense of increasing the allocation count.
-* ``DYNAMIC_RESERVE_MEMORY_MODE``: This option allocates dynamically the size at the time of message arrival.
+* ``DYNAMIC_RESERVE_MEMORY_MODE``: This option allocates the size dynamically at the time of message arrival.
 It produces the least memory footprint but the highest allocation count.
-* ``DYNAMIC_REUSABLE_MEMORY_MODE``: This option is similar to the previous one, but the allocated memory is reused for future messages.
+* ``DYNAMIC_REUSABLE_MEMORY_MODE``: This option is similar to ``DYNAMIC_RESERVE_MEMORY_MODE``, but the allocated memory is reused for future messages.

 Example
 """""""